splunk/splunk-operator/docs/PremiumApps.md

 #### Special consideration while using ssl enabled mode of strict in SHC

 For using the strict mode, the following additional steps are required so that SHC has Splunk Web SSL enabled.
 These steps are necessary before you can install ES app with the strict mode of sslEnablement.
-Alternatively, if you are managing enableSplunkWebSSL setting outside of the Operator scope by pushing an app bundle through the deployer, then you can skip all these steps.
+Alternatively, if you are managing enableSplunkWebSSL setting outside of the Operator scope by pushing an app bundle through the deployer, then you can skip these steps.

 Steps:
 1. Create a shc app (e.g., shccoreapp.spl) that contains a local/web.conf setting with `enableSplunkWebSSL=true`